The Gunning Fog index is a commonly cited readability formula. Find out what the scores mean and how you can best use it.

 They also propose visibility of the score on the first page.
 Were this accepted, intentional cloaking would become very obvious.
 This isn't a comfortable prospect for everyone.
 As Gunning himself says:

-"Nearly anyone who loves words is annoyed at the outset by efforts to judge writing by counting such factors as sentence length and long words."
+"Anyone who loves words is annoyed by counting sentence length and long words."

 Indeed, complex writing is worn by some as a badge of honour.
-To them, it illustrates how clever and knowledgeable they are.
+To them, it illustrates intellect.
 One study even reported a link between difficulty and perceptions of prestige.

 Passages with a poor GF score were judged as better.
 However, there is evidence that people do prefer reading simpler text.